 A closer look at the mineral grains will reveal rounded sand-like fragments and small rocks cemented together.
 Pagoda Rock rarely exhibits fossils or specs of fossil remains due to its formation in high pace environments.
 This stone is usually found in colors like red or brown attributed to oxidized metals leaching into the clay during formation.
 Furthermore, the dark shades of gray found throughout this stone are the same type of iron and magnesium minerals contained in the clay without oxidation.

-Pagoda Rocks are typically found in high energy environments where a long-distance of mineral transportation accumulates.
+Pagoda Rocks are typically found in high-energy environments where long-distance mineral transportation accumulates.
 These are going to be aquatic areas like rivers, streams, and beach shorelines.
-A mix of rounded coarse-grained sand and fine-grained clay eventually settle along the banks of marine environments and cement together forming this kind of Sandstone.
+A mix of rounded coarse-grained sand and fine-grained clay eventually settles along the banks of marine environments and cement together forming this kind of Sandstone.
 Over time, the process of sand beds being layered and eroded from constant high winds and rain cause loose particles to fall out… Resulting in the deep crevices left behind on the stone.

 Due to the high energy habitat that Sandstones from under, they are rather hardy rocks that won’t dissolve as fast as other sedimentary stones.
 This makes Pagoda Rock an inert stone suitable for many types of vivariums.
 The strong composition of quartz is a long-lasting mineral that has no effect on buffering PH up or down in the water.

 Be wary of darker-colored Sandstones that carry relatively large amounts of stained oxidized irons in the clay matrix.
 The leaching of metal into an aquarium can be beneficial for plants but large amounts can be lethal for some inhabitants.

 Sandstone can be used in saltwater aquariums as well as freshwater.
 I’d recommend using this type of rock in tanks that consist of mostly softwater and have some type of plant.
 This rock can be stacked in almost any fashion.
-For a natural aesthetic look, make sure the bedded layers all flow the same linear direction, Preferably vertically.
+For a natural aesthetic look, make sure the bedded layers all flow in the same linear direction, Preferably vertically.